-The preparation of financial statements in accordance with PSAS requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and the disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenue and expenses during the reporting year.
+The preparation of financial statements in accordance with PSAS requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and the disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenue and expenditures during the reporting year.
 Actual results could differ from those estimates.
 The estimates are reviewed periodically and as adjustments become necessary, they are reported in the statement of operations and changes in fund balances in the year in which they become known.

-(I) Newly adopted accounting standards:
+(I) Pensions and employee benefits: